Wednesday, March 15, 2023

 Dream Caught

-garden spiders,
+garden spiders

 yellowy moons in scythe ballets,

-weave amok, windy as swallows.
+weave amok, windy as swallows,

-no fear of my godzilla-sized head,
+no fear of my godzilla-size head,

 theater for their puppet show.